Dental Fillings Sydney

 The location and the severity of the decay, age of the patient, lifestyle and anatomical factors, the advice of the dentist, all determine the suitability of filling material used to restore the decayed section of the tooth.

 Our tooth-coloured restorations are placed following the most up-to-date techniques and materials.
 They are aesthetic and durable.
-There are three types of dental materials that we utilize to suit best to your dental cavities.
+There are three types of dental materials that we utilise to suit best to your dental cavities.

 All sizes of cavities: Composite resin is the most standard tooth-coloured restorative material used in the world.
 It is suitable to most sizes of cavities.

 Larger sized cavities: Composite/Porcelain onlay may be the treatment of choice in larger cavities.
 This type of restoration is made outside of your mouth, and then bonded into the cavity.
 The most advanced generation of composite resin and porcelain restoration combines beauty and strength into one, and offers superior durability than that of a traditional composite resin dental filling.